Warning: If you're currently having a case of serious wanderlust you might end up booking a trip to Norway after seeing these images!

 It's not only the night which is attractive during the winter months, though.
 When the sun rises in the beginning of January, the winter wonderland is revealed.
 Snow-covered peaks and a moody weather make the scenery picturesque and quite enjoyable.

 Lofoten is a true paradise for nature photography enthusiasts.
 Every year aspiring photographers join with more seasoned ones, such as Daniel Kordan and Iurie Belegurschi, in the Lofoten Winter Photography Workshops.
 There are only a few workshops each season, so availability is limited for this in-demand chance to team up with world-class photographers in this truly unique location that is Lofoten.

 For those who are interested in a tour with lower intensity, the Lofoten Winter Photography Tour is a great choice.
 During an 8-hour guided tour, you will get to some of Lofoten´s best spots, such as Eggum, the iconic Ramberg beach, and the beautiful Flakstad beach.
 There is also a bit of history as you visit the fishing villages of Nusfjord and Reine.

 Of course, the weather can't be great every day.
 After all, this is Arctic Norway!
 But, on rainy days or days with bad weather, it's cozy to sit inside and enjoy the view out your window.
 Perhaps this is also the perfect time to invite some friends over for a hot beverage and some games?

 At the end of the day, there are not many places more spectacular than Northern Norway.
 This is the perfect place for anyone who loves the outdoors and can handle a little weather.
 Hiking up to the mountaintops reveals views that most can only dream about.

 What are you waiting for?
-It's time to explore Norway!
+It's time to explore the beautiful North of Norway!